McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The theme is now capable to visually [adapt to your OS's light/dark mode setting](basics/branding#adjust-to-os-settings).

-  This is also the new default setting if you haven't configured `themeVariant` in your `config.toml`.
+  This is also the new default setting if you haven't configured `themeVariant` in your `hugo.toml`.

   Additionally you can configure the variants to be taken for light/dark mode with the new `themeVariantAuto` parameter.